omsf/omsf.github.io/content/community/events/events-of-interest.md

 ---
-title: Events of interest
+title: Where to Find Us
 menu: "Events of interest"
 name: "Events of interest"
 class: "events interest"
-intro: "Possibility to add a line of text here"
+intro: "Here's a list of conferences, workshops and events you can find our community members"
 part: 30
 ---

 ![Events](/images/event.svg)

+Content coming by the end of February